autokey/autokey/About.md

 ### Trigger AutoKey actions
 Actions can be triggered by a **hotkey** or when a specific **abbreviation** is typed:
-* An **abbreviation** (which is a string of text) can be assigned to an action so that the action runs whenever you type that text in the active or specified window.
+* An **abbreviation** (which is a string of text) can be assigned to an action so that the action runs whenever you type that text in the active window.
-* A **hotkey** (which can be a single key or a key-combination) can be assigned to an action so that the action runs whenever that hotkey is pressed in the active or specified window.
+* A **hotkey** (which can be a single key or a key-combination) can be assigned to an action so that the action runs whenever that hotkey is pressed in the active window.

 ### Customize AutoKey actions:
 Actions can be customized to fine-tune their behavior: